Accounting

 Offered Either Fall or Spring; Lecture hours:3

 This course explores quantitative investment strategies used by hedge funds.
 Students learn to use python and data science techniques to backtest and implement several of the most successful investment strategies.
 The course also covers issues related to performance measurement, transaction costs, risk management and portfolio construction.
-Prerequisites: ACFM 203 and (MATH 192 or MATH 201 or MATH 216).
+Prerequisite: ACFM 271 or ACFM 362.
 Junior/Senior only.

 ACFM 378.
 Investment Banking.
 1 Credit.